French Data Network

-FDN is the oldest Internet Service Provider in France still in business, offering RTC (since 1992), ADSL (since 2005) and VPN (since 2013) access to its members.
+FDN is the oldest Internet Service Provider in France still in business, offering PSTN dial-up (since 1992), ADSL (since 2005), VPN (since 2013) and FTTH (since 2022) access to its members.
 It is a founding member of Gitoyen, a non-profit tier 2 operator.

 FDN has also been politically active, taking a strong position against the HADOPI law.
 During the internet blackout in some countries during the Arab spring, it proposed RTC services to anyone able to access international phone calls.
 It has a strong position against censorship and in favor of network neutrality.

 FDN is a founding member of the FDN Federation.